gestimation/cifmodeling/README.md

 <img src="man/figures/README-example1-1-1.png" width="100%" />

-In the second graph, censoring marks are added along each curve (`add.censor.mark = TRUE`) to indicate individuals who were censored before experiencing any event.
+In the second figure, censoring marks are added along each curve (`add.censor.mark = TRUE`) to indicate individuals who were censored before experiencing any event.
 These marks visualize the timing and frequency of censoring, allowing a clearer understanding of